10 of the best film soundtracks composed by popular musicians

 Curtis Mayfield – Super Fly

-After releasing two incredibly promising solo efforts (and an amazing live album) in the years that preceded it, Curtis Mayfield well and truly established himself as a force to be reckoned with on his famous soundtrack to 1972’s Super Fly: a classic example of the Blaxplotation film genre.
+After releasing two incredibly promising solo efforts (and an amazing live album) in the years that preceded it, Curtis Mayfield well and truly established himself as a force to be reckoned with on his famous soundtrack to 1972’s Super Fly: a classic example of the Blaxploitation film genre.

 Mayfield’s lyricism expanded on the themes of poverty, drug abuse and crime that he’d explored on his prior solo albums, pairing his socially conscious messages with irresistible wah-wah guitar and slinky soul grooves to make for one of the funkiest film soundtracks of all time.
 From the frenetic funk of ‘Freddie’s Dead’ through to the iconic ode to drug dealers ‘Pusherman’, few soundtracks encapsulate the essence of what’s happening onscreen quite like this one does.